 I’m a board game, film, and beer enthusiast.
-I live in SE Portland with my husband Neil and our Jack Russell Terrier mix, Bloom.
+I live in Greenville, South Carolina with my husband Neil and our Jack Russell Terrier mix, Bloom.
 Growing up in the Midwest, I was the youngest of three girls – I was the tomboy of the family, so I grew up on a steady diet of video games and science fiction.
-Faith and community are a big part of my life, and Neil and I love having friends over for dinner, book clubs, and game nights.
+Faith and community are a big part of my life, and Neil and I love having friends over for dinner and game nights.

 Nowadays, my notion of comfort is growing to include wearability and versatility.
 I want the pieces we sew to suit many styles and uses, to translate from day to night effortlessly, to work on days when you’re constantly on the go without restricting movement.
 Ease of wash is nearly as important as ease of wear.
 Most of our styles are machine washable, and this directly influences comfort – moms with kids, travelers on vacation, messy humans like myself – we feel more ourselves when we know what we’re wearing is durable, long-lasting, and washable.